flexxui/flexx/new_model.md

 The explicit form can also be used to react to mutations, in which case they can be handled individually.
-This can be convenient to target certain mutations very precisely, e.g. keeping track of changing properties of models in a large list without having to iterate over the list.
+This can be convenient to target certain mutations precisely, e.g. keeping track of changing properties of multiple components without having to iterate over them.
 Or for effectively keeping track of `array_prop` and `dict_prop` by "replicating" the mutations instead of resetting the data as a whole:

 ```py